 - Insurance – Buildings insurance is a must, and if you’re furnishing the property then you’ll no doubt want contents insurance too.
 Just remember that it’s a landlord’s insurance policy you’ll need rather than a residential policy.

 How can Your Mortgage Expert help?

-Contact us to find out more about how we can help.
+Contact us to find out more about how we can help you decide what type of Buy to Let mortgage you should choose.
 We don’t charge for an initial consultation, so by speaking with us for mortgage advice, you won’t be under any obligation.